Republic of Cuba (1902–1959): Foreign relations

 Cuba had close relations with the United States during this period.

 Cuba was involved in World War 1 committing 10,000 soldiers to be used in Europe along with declaring war being on the side of the Allied Powers.
 The most meaningful impact on Cuba that World War I had was on its sugar trade as much of the world's European supply was cut off with demand exploding along with profits from the industry.
 Cuba later ended up signing the Treaty of Versailles.
 Cuba was a member of the League of Nations and later on its successor, the United Nations (UN).
 During the Spanish Civil War the Cuban government had an official position of neutrality.

 Similar to the United States when World War II began Cuba declared its neutrality.
-Prior to entering the war the Cuban government would take measures such as: banning all Axis media, interning foreign nationals and signed a lend-lease agreement with the United States in November 1941 for $7.2 million USD in equipment but received little aid as it was a low priority for the Americans during the war and other theatres were more pressing.
+Prior to entering the war the Cuban government would take measures such as: banning all Axis media, interning foreign nationals and signed a lend-lease agreement with the United States in November 1941 for US$7.2 million in equipment but received little aid as it was a low priority for the Americans during the war and other theatres were more pressing.
 It would later declare war on the Axis powers after the Attack on Pearl Harbor.
 During the war a number of civil liberties were restricted.